TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 \subsubsection{Atomic physics options}

 To improve deposition profiles and provide a reliable halo neutral source for diagnostic simulations, the atomic physics in NUBEAM was enhanced.
 This enhancement involved fully implementing ADAS atomic physics data~\cite{adas} for ground and excited states of hydrogen-like and helium beams, as well as target ions with $Z$ = 1 to 10.
-The main physics issue prompting this enhancement beyond the legacy PREACT atomic physics data~\cite{janev87} in TRANSP was the density dependence of beam stopping data provided by ADAS, which accounts for collisional excitation effects on beam neutral atoms.
-The difference in shine-through profiles computed with PREACT and ADAS atomic data is shown in Fig.~\ref{fig:dep}.
+The main physics issue prompting this enhancement beyond the legacy PREACT atomic physics data~\cite{janev87} in TRANSP was the density dependence of beam stopping data provided by ADAS, which accounts for collisional excitation effects on beam neutral atoms. \mc{Two approaches are available in NUBEAM for estimating the correction factor.
+Users can either apply the Janev-Boley-Post fit~\cite{janev89} to account for the enhancement of excited-state cross sections or calculate the factor within NUBEAM as the ratio of the total beam stopping cross section to that obtained from atomic physics processes in the ground-state model.
+This enhancement factor is then applied to the ionization cross sections.
+These approximations enable NUBEAM to incorporate appropriately enhanced cross sections, rather than relying solely on effective beam stopping cross sections.} The difference in shine-through profiles computed with PREACT and ADAS atomic data is shown in Fig.~\ref{fig:dep}.

-Although collisional excitation is a collective process involving all target plasma species, there is an accurate approximate method to "superpose" pure target data from each of the target plasma species.
-This approach allows each plasma species to be treated independently of the others, which is critical for performance and data management reasons.
+\mc{The most consistent atomic physics model in TRANSP/NUBEAM is the ADAS310~\cite{adas} program, implemented as a library.
+ADAS310 computes the excited-state population structure, as well as effective ionization and recombination coefficients for hydrogen-like atoms or hydrogenic ions in an impure plasma.
+This method ensures that each plasma species is treated independently of the others.}

+\mc{Combinations of input variables are given in Table~\ref{tab:atom}.
+The importance of using proper atomic physics data is shown in Fig.~\ref{fig:dep} for the shine-through profiles computed with PREACT and ADAS atomic data.}